billtsui/Mosfet.Redis/README.md

 # Mosfet.Redis
-.Net client for Redis based on NRedisStack
+A Redis helper based on NRedisStack